 Compensation expense will be recognized ratably over the total vesting schedule.
 The Company will periodically adjust the cumulative compensation expense for forfeited awards.
-Stock based compensation of \$54 thousand and \$24 thousand has been recorded for the three months ended March 31, 2024 and 2023, respectively.
-As of March 31, 2024, there was \$50 thousand unrecognized share-based compensation related to unvested RSUs, which the Company expects to recognize through December 2024.
+The Company recognizes the reversal of any previously recognized compensation expense on forfeited awards in the period the awards are forfeited.
+Share-based compensation of \$166 thousand and \$54 thousand has been recorded for the three months ended March 31, 2025 and 2024, respectively.
+As of March 31, 2025, there was \$75 thousand unrecognized share-based compensation related to unvested RSUs, which the Company expects to recognize through December 2025.